Civic Hall at Union Square

 Civic Hall at Union Square, also known as Civic Hall, is a center for Civic Tech in Manhattan, New York City, that provides tech resources to New Yorkers of all ages and backgrounds.
 The Civic Hall space at the Zero Irving Building (124 East 14th Street) occupies 85,000 square feet across seven floors.
 Civic Hall was founded in 2014 by entrepreneurs Andrew Rasiej and Micah Sifry.

-Opened in November 2023, Civic Hall aims to provide resources for pursuing opportunities in the city's technology industry.
-The Civic Hall space consists of state-of-the-art classroom space, rented at below market rates to organizations and companies that provide workforce development with a focus on technology.
-Civic Hall tenants include both for-profit and non-profit organizations, including LaGuardia Community College.
+Opened in November 2023, Civic Hall aims to provide resources for the city's technology industry.
+The Civic Hall rents classroom space, at below market rates to organizations and companies that provide workforce development with a focus on technology.
+Tenants include both for-profit and non-profit organizations, including LaGuardia Community College.

 Civic Hall is a subsidiary of The Fedcap Group, a non-profit holding company consisting of 20 subsidiaries in the broad fields of healthcare, education, economic and workforce development.